bregman-arie/devops-exercises/README.md

 While it's possible to provision resources with Ansible, some prefer to use tools that follow immutable infrastructure paradigm.
 Ansible doesn't saves state by default.
-So a task that creates 5 instances for example, when executed again will create additional 5 instances (unless additional check is implemented) while other tools will check if 5 instances exist.
-If only 4 exist (by checking the state file for example), additional instance will be created.
+So a task that creates 5 instances for example, when executed again will create additional 5 instances (unless additional check is implemented or explicit names are provided) while other tools might check if 5 instances exist.
+If only 4 exist (by checking the state file for example), one additional instance will be created to reach the end goal of 5 instances.
 </b></details>

 <details>